The line up of songs was:

 I am the Day

 This seems to have mirrored the US concerts right down to who spoke and what they said between the various songs.
 I think the ensemble here were joined by a couple more new boys; Ralph Skan, Daniel Fontannaz and James Threadgill.
 There were a couple of exceptions (I think) to the US programme: ‘Ave Maria’ was sung by Ed as opposed to Tom and ‘Stay with me’ was sung by Joe Snelling instead of Ed.
 I must say that Joe has a fantastic voice and handled his solo exceptionally well.
 This is the first time I have heard him sing such a solo.
 For me, the outstanding performances were ‘Love & Mercy’ ‘Sacris Solemnis’ ‘Sanctus’ ‘Stay with me’ and ‘Orinoco Flow’.
 Love & Mercy (not particularly one of my favourites) was flawless and just seemed to be full of life which sounds strange for a down beat song!
 When the lights dimmed after that number and the boys were getting into position for the next song; I noticed a few of the boys purposely went over to Josh and give him a pat on the back as if to say ‘well done, good job’ It really was a wonderful rendition.
 ‘Sanctus’ was incredible!!
 The boys seemed to relax a little singing it because they are so familiar and comfortable with it.
 This resulted in a wonderfully powerful performance that was truly uplifting.
 The only problem I had was that time seemed to go twice as fast inside the hall as it did outside!!
 Before you could even blink and take stock the interval was over and they were belting out a fantastic rendition of Orinoco Flow with Josh to the fore and before long little Kavana Crossley was, very sweetly, introducing the final song of the night; the climactic ‘I am the day’.
 It was over all too quickly !!
-The boys were given a tumultuous standing ovation which lasted until they re-appeared on stage for an encore of ‘Libera’.

 After the show all of the boys set up in a row, 3-4 boys to a table, to sign autographs as part of the 'meet and greet'.
 I had to queue up for approx 40 minutes for the ‘meet and greet’ but it was well worth it as all the boys signed my programme.
 They were soon whisked off as they had to leave to get home as the next day was a school day.
 Back to reality!!!